Our Inspiring Story

-To date, over 10,000people have donated goods and money and all of us at the organisation are touched by such generosity.
-What started as a personal project by initiator Erika Mauritz has grown into a foundation that has been able to work in a fast, flexible and efficient way because of its connections with Greek volunteer groups that have been helping refugees
+To date, over 10,000 people have donated goods and money and all of us at the organisation are touched by such generosity.
+What started as a personal project by founder Erika Mauritz, has grown into a foundation that has been able to work in a fast, flexible and efficient way because of its connections with Greek volunteer groups that have been helping refugees

 Our latest mission

 Aid Caravan to Greece volunteers will spend Christmas 2018 with local volunteers and refugees in Greece.
 As always, we will distribute fruits and vegetables, which have become luxury products in this ongoing crisis.
 A crisis made worse by the hopelessness that refugees feel by not seeing any change in their circumstances in the near future.
 We heard that things are so bad now, that some children have made attempts to kill themselves.
 While we wait for political action in this matter, people are dying of cold and sickness caused by the dreadful conditions they find themselves in.